peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

     Per Prompt:
       <none>

-Use /context hooks help to manage hooks.
+Use /hooks help to manage hooks.
 ```

 As I do not have any configured, nothing is showing.